sydasif/ansible-cbt-lab/docs/source/02_variables/01_vars.md

-# Understanding Variables: From Programming to Ansible

-Variables are key in both programming and configuration management.
-They help manage dynamic values, making scripts and playbooks flexible and reusable.
-In this blog post, we'll start with a brief overview of variables in programming and then explore their use in Ansible, focusing specifically on group variables (`group_vars`) and host variables (`host_vars`).

 ## Variables in Programming

 Variables in programming are symbolic names that store data values which can be changed during the execution of a program.
 They are essential for managing and manipulating data.